 Meat Dishes at Oktoberfest

 Dating back to 1881, half-roasted chicken, also known as Hendl, is one of the most popular meals at the Oktoberfest.
-Only the stats are enough justification.
-Over 550,000 people have enjoyed this traditional delicacy at Oktoberfest.
 Wherever you get it from, Hendl from anywhere at the Oktoberfest will be the same, uniquely tasty.
 The chicken is slow-roasted and seasoned with different spices for a delicious flavor.
 The output meat is tender and juicy with a slightly crispy skin.
 The Hendl can be enjoyed with a side of potato salad.

 Weißwurst and Currywurst - A Perfect Breakfast